eduardo-borges-goncalves/sistema-para-o-sus/README.md

 After login, you are at the home-page.
 We havent so much here, but we have a side menu, a off button etc.

-In the menu, we count with same pages that users will request same procedure, and other to the doctor authorize, and the last to the operator system schedule the exam or consultation.
+In the menu, we count with same pages that users will request same procedure, and other for the doctor authorize, and the last to the operator system schedule the exam or consultation.

 ![p3](https://user-images.githubusercontent.com/92747098/150890202-4e60dccb-45d2-4299-a7a4-ea1ce8d9a2d4.jpeg)